Kanishka3/Useful-UIKit-Extensions-Swift/README.md

 Here are some UIKit extension which can help you to accelerate your iOS app development just by adding some extension

+_NOTE: I encourage everyone to write documentation of your code whenever possible.
+It can help a lot for a long run._
 ```Swift
 extension UILabel {
    /**